solstice333/RR/README.md

 ## Description

-Reward to risk calculator.
-Displays information in the order of how one would input information into Fidelity Active Trader Pro OTOCO form
+Given risk/reward, desired total realized gain, objective entry, and target, print the information bound to those parameters that should be entered into a Fidelity Active Trader Pro OTOCO form.

 ## Usage